Swirled Nutella Blondies

 browned butter in a pan.

-four panels showing the steps of making the Nutella blondie batter.
+four panels showing the steps of making the blondie batter.

-Step 5: Making the Nutella swirl is super easy.
-First, put the blondie base into the prepared pan (Panel #1).
-Dollop the Nutella on top (Panel #2).
-Use a knife to swirl the Nutella into the batter by scooping a small amount of Nutella and batter together (Panel #3) and flip the knife over (Panel #4), being careful not to scrape down to the bottom of the pan.
+Making the Nutella swirl is super easy.
+First, put the blondie base into the prepared pan.
+Dollop the Nutella on top, then use a knife to swirl the Nutella into the batter by scooping a small amount of Nutella and batter together and flip the knife over.
+Just be careful not to scrape down to the bottom of the pan.

 six panels showing the steps for how to swirl the blondie batter

-Step 6: Bake for 40 minutes, until a toothpick inserted into the Nutella blondies comes out clean and the blondies are just slightly firm to the touch.
-If you used parchment paper, let your Nutella bars cool in the pan for 10 minutes, then use the parchment to remove the blondies to a rack.
+Bake for 40 minutes, until a toothpick inserted into the Nutella blondies comes out clean and the blondies are slightly firm to the touch.
+If you used parchment paper, let your Nutella bars cool in the pan for 10 minutes, then use the parchment to remove the Nutella blondies to a rack.

 Recipe FAQs

-Why do you line the pan with parchment paper?
+Why do you line pans with parchment paper?

 You can either butter your baking pan or you can line your pan with parchment paper.
-Either one will work to prevent your Nutella blondies from sticking to the pan.
-Lining the pan with parchment paper just allows you to lift out your baked blondies or salted caramel brownies and cut them without scratching your pan.
+Either one works to prevent the Nutella blondies from sticking.
+Lining pans with parchment paper allows me to lift out fancy-topped treats like these salted caramel brownies without messing up the top.
+And I can cut them without scratching my pans.

-Yes.
-These blondies would freeze well.
+Keep your Nutella blondies in an air-tight container at room temperature for up to one week.
+These blondies also freeze well.
 Just cut the baked Nutella bars into individual sized pieces before freezing.

 Love this recipe?
 Please leave a 5-heart 💜💜💜💜💜 rating in the recipe card below.
 Let me know how much you loved it, or any problems you had, in the comments section further down.